Frequently asked questions

 - Epi-pen expiry date

-Once you have handed in your application to the administration staff, please check the cadet dashboard to monitor the status of the application.
-Processing the application can take up to several weeks at the start of the year when we do a mass intake of new cadets.
+Once you have handed in your application to the administration staff, please check the cadet dashboard to monitor for any administrative issues regarding the status of the application.
+Processing the application can take up to several weeks at the start of the year when we do a mass intake of new recruits.